Rabeet-Ahmer/Rabeet-Ahmer/README.md

 - **Project Showcase**: Explore a curated selection of my work, complete with descriptions, technologies used, and live demos.
 - **Responsive Design**: Enjoy a seamless experience across various devices, ensuring accessibility and user-friendliness.
 - **Interactive UI**: Navigate through an engaging and intuitive interface that reflects my design philosophy.

-## 🎨 Design Highlights

-- **Modern Aesthetics**: A clean and minimalist design that emphasizes content and usability.
-- **Dynamic Animations**: Subtle animations enhance user interaction without compromising performance.
-- **Dark Mode**: Experience the portfolio in both light and dark themes, catering to user preferences.

 ## 🔧 Built With